Conny Plank

 Konrad "Conny" Plank (3 May 1940 – 5 December 1987) was a German record producer and musician.
 He is known for his innovative work as a sound engineer and producer in Germany's krautrock and kosmische music scene in the 1970s.
 Plank was involved in releases by Neu!, Kraftwerk, Cluster, Harmonia, Ash Ra Tempel, Guru Guru, Kraan, and other German groups of the era.
-He later produced for new wave acts such as D.A.F., Eurythmics and Ultravox and was influential to producer Martin Hannett.
+He later produced for new wave acts such as D.A.F., Eurythmics, Ultravox, Killing Joke, and Play Dead.
+He was influential to producer Martin Hannett.

 As a billed performer, Plank also formed the group Moebius & Plank, releasing 5 albums between 1979 and 1986.

 Career

 1960s

 In mid-to-late 60s, Conny attended new-music courses at the Rheinische Musikschule in Cologne, taught by Karlheinz Stockhausen, Luciano Berio, Henri Pousseur, and Earle Brown.

 In the late 1960s, Plank began producing albums and working as a sound engineer, and became involved in the underground music scene, which was spreading from Berlin throughout Germany.
 In 1969 he served as engineer for the first Kluster album, Klopfzeichen, which was released the following year.
 His long association with Dieter Moebius and Hans-Joachim Roedelius of Kluster and later Cluster endured until his death.
 He also served as engineer for Alexander von Schlippenbach's album The Living Music, which was released in 1969, the first of a long list of engineering and production credits.